rs31113/ADVANOTE/README.md

    ```commandline
     pip install -r requirements/dev.txt
    ```
-If you want download all requirements in one command just use:
+You can install all requirements using one command.
 ```commandline
 pip install -r requirements/requirements.txt
 ```

 ## Start dev-mode

-For run dev-mode use this command:
+To run dev-mode use this command.

 ```commandline
 cd advanote